 By Amy Willis

-Roberts returns to the topic of development this week in his conversation with Columbia’s Chris Blattman, advocate of a radical approach to fighting poverty.
+Roberts returns to the topic of development in his conversation with Columbia’s Chris Blattman, advocate of a radical approach to fighting poverty.

 Use the prompts below to start your own offline conversation.